-We expect companies to have a strategy for reducing carbon emissions, to be clear about goals, and to report on progress.
+We are supportive of the Paris Agreement and the commitment to limit global warming to 1.5°C. We expect companies to have a strategy for reducing carbon emissions, to be clear about targets and goals, and to report on progress.